-Regulatory Systems - MDOH5255: This course presents the fundamentals of the structure and function of the nervous systems.
+Regulatory Systems - MDOH5255 - 4 credit hours: This course presents the fundamentals of the structure and function of the nervous systems.
 The basic anatomy and physiology of the endocrine system as it relates to the useful knowledge base of the dental professional is presented.

-Removable Prosthodontics: Complete Dentures - MDOH6320: In this course students will learn and apply the clinical and laboratory skills necessary to create high quality complete dentures as well as nomenclature and concepts relevant to complete denture fabrications.
+Removable Prosthodontics: Complete Dentures - MDOH6320 - 2 credit hours: In this course students will learn and apply the clinical and laboratory skills necessary to create high quality complete dentures as well as nomenclature and concepts relevant to complete denture fabrications.

-Removable Prosthodontics: Complete Dentures Lab - MDOH6325: This is the lab for Removable Prosthodontics: Complete Dentures.
+Removable Prosthodontics: Complete Dentures Lab - MDOH6325 - 1.6 credit hours: This is the lab for Removable Prosthodontics: Complete Dentures.

-Removable Prosthodontics: Partial Dental Prostheses - MDOH6650: This course is designed to teach students a working nomenclature as well as the necessary design principles for fabricating and delivering removable partial dentures (RPDs).
-Students will design RPDs for all Kennedy classifications, learn and demonstrate necessary intraoral procedures associated with RPD fabrication, and learn to write laboratory work authorizations for RPDs.
+Removable Prosthodontics: Partial Dental Prostheses - MDOH6650 - 4 credit hours: This course is designed to teach students a working nomenclature as well as the necessary design principles for fabricating and delivering removable partial dentures (RPDs).
+Students will design RPDs for all Kennedy classifications, learn and demonstrate necessary intra-oral procedures associated with RPD fabrication, and learn to write laboratory work authorizations for RPDs.

-Reproductive System - MDOH5320: This course will concentrate on the embryology, histology, microbiology, pathology and clinical applications of the male and female reproductive systems, including pregnancy and the breast.
+Reproductive Systems - MDOH5320 - 2.8 credit hours: This course will concentrate on the embryology, histology, microbiology, pathology and clinical applications of the male and female reproductive systems, including pregnancy and the breast.